BasicCode/ST7735-generic/README.md

 ## Usage
 Download the project and include the **ST7735.h** file in your project.
 Modify the pin definitions in the header file to reflect your set up.
 More detail on pin definitions is in the ST7735 datasheet.<br>
-Hardware SPI initialisation will need to be done seperately depending ondevice, alternately there is a software SPI function included.
-The software SPI runs very slowly though (I clocked it at 40kHz), and it almost un-usable for a colour LCD display.<br>
+Hardware SPI initialisation will need to be done seperately depending on your device, alternately there is a software SPI function included.
+The software SPI runs very slowly though (I clocked it at 40kHz), and its almost un-usable for a colour LCD display.<br>
 Allow a generous delay after your SPI initialisation routine, and then initialise the LCD.
 ```